bramus/monolog-colored-line-formatter/readme.md

 - If PHPUnit is installed globally run `phpunit` to run the tests.

-- If PHPUnit is not installed globally, install it locally throuh composer by running `composer install --dev`.
+- If PHPUnit is not installed globally, install it locally through composer by running `composer install --dev`.
 Run the tests themselves by calling `vendor/bin/phpunit`.

 Unit tests are also automatically run [on Travis CI](http://travis-ci.org/bramus/monolog-colored-line-formatter)